AllTwinkleStars/BankPortal_NodeExpress/tasks.md

 ## 5.7 - Use the Routes

 @app-use-account-routes In `app.js` where your account routes used to be, call the `use` function on `app` with two arguments.
-The first argument should be `/accounts` and the second is the `accountRoutes` const.
+The first argument should be `/account` and the second is the `accountRoutes` const.

 ## 5.8 - Create a Services Routes File

-@routes-accounts-js-create-file Create a new file called `services.js` in the directory `src/routes/`.
+@routes-services-js-create-file Create a new file called `services.js` in the directory `src/routes/`.

 ## 5.9 - Require Express